Sue Barrow

 My Books

-I’m thrilled that Sold, my Young Adult novel about child trafficking has been chosen by Empathy Lab for the 2024 #ReadforEmpathy collection.
+I’m thrilled that Sold, my Young Adult novel about child trafficking was chosen by Empathy Lab for the 2024 #ReadforEmpathy collection.

 https://www.empathylab.uk/RFE-2024